baw-de/ENGINEER/README.md

           2.67,
           2.67])
    ```
    The model will calculate a continuous discharge curve in steps of 0.1 l/s and interpolate discharges and tailwater levels for this purpose.
-To do this, you have to decide on an interpolation method.
+To do this, you have to choose an interpolation method.
 To try out the available interpolation methods, the  `interpolate_downstream_curve` function can be used.
    ```python
    interpolate_downstream_curve(discharge,downstream_water_level,interpolation='all',show_plot=True, save_plot=False)
    ```
    <img src="pictures/Q_interpolate_downstream_curve_all.svg" width="50%" height="50%"><br>
-   Please consider the plot with engineering expertise and decide on the interpolation method that best matches the given tailwater levels.
+   Please interpret the plot with engineering expertise and decide on the interpolation method that best matches the given tailwater levels.

-3. We assume that the planning will replace an existing control structure and that the future water level must be compared with the current water level in order to prove the prohibition of worsening.
+3. We assume that the planning will replace an existing control structure and that the future water level must be compared with the current water level in order to prove that the discharge capacity remains unchanged.
 Therefore, the current water level must be specified for the discharge points given from step 1:
    ```python
    upstream_water_level_today = np.array([
             2.03,